buddhist-uni/buddhist-uni.github.io/_content/canon/an9.1.md

 > Reverends, what is the vital condition for the development of the awakening factors?

 > A mendicant grounded on these five things should develop four further things.

+How spiritual friendship forms the foundation of the holy life.